Ahmad-A0/Edulink-API/docs/classes/Edulink_API.md

 • **keepAlive**: `undefined` \| `Timeout`

-If this is true the server will be pinged every 5 minutes to keep the session alive
+If this is true, the server will be pinged every 5 minutes to keep the session alive

 #### Defined in